-The Commission is to hold public hearings on the public power model of management by September 30, 2022 and issue a draft report to members of the State Legislature no later than December 31, 2022.
-The State Comptroller will have the discretion to review the draft report and issue any recommendations no later than February 1, 2023.
-The Commission will hold additional public hearings no later than February 15, 2023 and issue a final report no later than April 1, 2023, including any legislation required to implement the public power model of management of operations.
+The Commission held five public hearings between November 2022 and January 2023 and issued a draft report to members of the State Legislature on April 17, 2023.
+Among other things, the Commission's draft report leaves open for consideration, and lays out options, for two key items: (1) reforms to the Authority's governance structure, i.e., whether its board members are appointed, elected, or some combination thereof, and by whom; and (2) the most effective mechanism for ensuring that ServCo (a subsidiary service company of PSEG Long Island) employees are held harmless in any transition in every respect.
+The Commission planned to issue a final report, including any legislation required to implement the public power model of management, by the end of May in time for its recommendations to be acted upon the 2023 legislative session.
+However, the Commission revised its schedule during the 2023 legislative session such that four public hearings took place in September, and the final report is expected to be issued in November before the 2024 legislative session.
 The Phase II Options Analysis presented to the Authority's Board on April 28, 2021, described above, found that the public power model of management of operations was feasible and financially attractive, with estimated annual savings of \$75 to \$80 million per year.
-The Phase II Analysis concluded that LIPA would need to hire up to 12 new employees, transition 2,500 ServCo employees to LIPA management, segregate certain information technology systems on shared platforms with PSEG Long Island's New Jersey-based affiliates, and transition certain services provided by PSEG affiliate companies (the majority of which are for information technology systems and services) to the Long Island service company or other vendors.
+The Phase II Analysis concluded that LIPA would need to hire up to 12 new employees, transition 2,600 ServCo employees to LIPA management, segregate certain information technology systems on shared platforms with PSEG Long Island's New Jersey-based affiliates, and transition certain services provided by PSEG affiliate companies (the majority of which are for information technology systems and services) to the Long Island service company or other vendors.
+As described above, the reformed OSA requires the separation of all LIPA information technology systems from those of PSEG affiliates pursuant to a plan adopted by the Authority Board at the September 28, 2022, meeting.